 In all honesty, Krispy Kreme doughnuts will always have a special place in my heart.
 Waking up to a box full of them as a child on a Saturday morning was the ultimate sweet treat.
-BUT these donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
+BUT these donuts truly embrace the glazed look we love without all the guilt.
 So I consider them a better, easier version that's sure to give you that coffee shop donut fix.

 Ingredients and notes

-- Almond Flour + Tapioca Flour - These gluten-free donuts are almond-flour based, making them dairy-free and paleo friendly (and mighty delicious).
-Almond flour alone can lead to a dense doughnut so we add tapioca to “cut” some of the weight of the doughnut.
-In other words, the tapioca flour gives these babies some serious fluff factor.
+- Tapioca starch - Almond flour alone can lead to a dense doughnut so we add tapioca to “cut” some of the weight of the doughnut.
+In other words, the tapioca flour ensure quite the fluffy donut.
+Swap with arrowroot starch if desired.

 - Baking powder - Used to provide that light and airy texture we know and love.
 Make sure you're using baking powder and not soda.